jfgrimm/ResearchCodingClub.github.io/_posts/2017-09-16-practical-software-design-and-style.md

 filter: columnfilter.py
 ---

 Coding Club this week was all about practical considerations when you're starting a new piece of software.
 Where should you start?
 How much effort should you put in?
 What things do you need to think about when you're writing it?
-Lessons were drawn from examples in [Unix][unix], the [ASCI][asci] re-write projects and the [CASTEP][castep] rewrite.
+Lessons were drawn from examples in [Unix][unix], the [ASCI][asci] re-write projects and the [CASTEP][castep] re-write.

 You can find the original slides for this talk [here][slides].